 Literacy is one of my life anchors.
 I was a very blessed child.
 Over the course of my life, my parents made it possible for me to do extensive traveling.
-I have been to Paris, France.
-My feet have traversed the sands of deserts, and I have visited almost every state in our great country.
+I have been to France, England, and the Arctic Circle.
+My feet have traversed the sands of deserts and ocean bottoms.
+And I have visited almost every state in our great country.

-Quite a bit of my time has been spent all over England, and I have traversed the countryside in Italy.
-I know the feel of an ocean liner beneath my feet and have felt the wind on my face as I stuck my head out of the window of a fast moving train.
-With a few exceptions, I have done all of this without ever leaving home.
+Quite a bit of my time has been spent all over Australia, and I have traversed the countryside in Italy.
+I know the feel of an ocean liner beneath my feet and have felt the wind on my face as I stuck my head out of the window of a fast-moving train.
+With very few exceptions, I have done all of this without ever leaving home!
 How did I do it?
 Through books.
 Lots and lots of books.

 I Love to Read

 Whether it be fiction, farming related, the Bible or study guides, I absolutely love the written word.
-My Mom started me early with trips to the Library.
-Throughout my life time I have read some of the most well-known writers, like Carolyn Keane and her Nancy Drew series, to some rather off-the-wall books such as Being Dead is No Excuse: The Official Southern Ladies Guide to Hosting the Perfect Funeral by Gaydon Metcalfe and Charlotte Hays.
-(An absolute hilarious look at some of our Southern customs, definite a must read!)
+My Mom started me early with trips to the library.
+Throughout my lifetime I have read some of the most well-known writers, like Carolyn Keane and her Nancy Drew series, to some rather off-the-wall books such as Being Dead is No Excuse: The Official Southern Ladies Guide to Hosting the Perfect Funeral by Gaydon Metcalfe and Charlotte Hays.
+(An absolute hilarious look at some of our Southern customs, definitely a must read!)

 We have an extensive library here in the house – to the point where we have been seriously considering putting shelves up along the walls in the entry way, an otherwise unused room, just to have a place for books that are beginning to stack up all over the house.